Introduction

 What is a Toledot?

-The Hebrew word for toledot is often translated as “These are the generations.”
-Throughout Genesis, this phrase acts as a narrative marker, signaling the beginning of a new section.
-It helps the reader track the flow and structure of the text.
+The Hebrew word toledot is often translated, “These are the generations.”
+Throughout Genesis, this phrase works as a narrative marker.
+Each time it appears, it signals the start of a new section and helps the reader follow the flow of the book.

 Understanding Yahweh-Elohim

-(References: Frame, Doctrine of God, 21-31.
-Some portions are direct quotes from Frame.)
+(Frame, Doctrine of God, 21–31.
+Some portions adapted directly from Frame.)

 No Bush No Plant